Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Proof of Proposition

-\begin{remark} \emph{Notice that we cannot take $b=1$ above.
-This change of measure technique eliminates the possibility of taking $\beta=\pi/\alpha-1$, except in the case when $\mu=0$.
-Although this may seem to weaken the potential regularity available near the default boundary, in proving Theorem} \emph{\ref{Reg} we make use of Lemma \ref{RemainderTerm} which requires $\beta$ to be strictly smaller than this maximal value.
-It is therefore unclear as to the precise behaviour of $V$ at the critical value $\beta=\pi/\alpha-1$. }\end{remark} The remainder of Section 3 is devoted to showing the hypothesis of Lemma \ref{DriftKill} holds.
-Clearly it is sufficient to take $\mu=0$ and $\tilde{\mathbb{P}}=\mathbb{P}$.
+\begin{rem} We cannot take $b=1$ above, and so, except in the case when $\mu=0$, this change of measure removes the possibility of considering the borderline case $\beta=\pi/\alpha-1$.
+Although this may seem to weaken the potential regularity available near the absorbing boundary, in proving Theorem \ref{Reg} we make use of Lemma \ref{RemainderTerm} which requires $\beta$ to be strictly smaller than the maximal value, $\pi/\alpha-1$, and hence it is unclear whether we could analyse the case $\beta=\pi/\alpha-1$ regardless of this difficulty caused by eliminating the drift. \end{rem}

+The remainder of Section 3 is devoted to showing that the hypothesis of Lemma \ref{DriftKill} holds.
+Without loss of generality, from this point on we take $\mu=0$ and $\tilde{\mathbb{P}}=\mathbb{P}$.